How to Install a Home Plate Halo on Your Baseball or Softball Field

 Lay Your Concrete Footing For Your Home Plate Halo

 1. Nail a string to the back tip of your home plate and measure out 13 feet.
-Create a mark in the ground to mark the inside edge of the halo area, creating a semi-circle that extends to 1 1/2 feet from each foul line.
+Create a mark in the ground to mark the inside edge of the halo area, creating a semi-circle that extends 2 to 3 feet from each foul line.
+The appropriate distance may vary depending on your field, contact your sales representative for guidance.

 3. If you ordered a halo with wings, align your area with the edges of semi-circle.
 Add 13.28-foot line on the inside edge and a 10-foot line down the outside edge – running parallel to foul lines. connect ends of lines to enclose area.